 - About Deakin

-Cultural Heritage covers the uses of heritage in times of rapid transformation: social, economic and political transformation.
+Heritage and Society covers the uses of heritage in times of rapid transformation: social, economic and political transformation.

 It concerns the use of heritage to build culturally and environmentally sustainable communities, including cultural diversity and human rights.This includes: heritage of difficult histories; the ways in which contested histories are represented in heritage spaces; and theories of collective memory and contested memory